polyswarm/bounty-management/README.md

 It lets the user select one or many suspicious files for analysis in the marketplace.

 ## Managing Bounties

 On first login users will be greeted with a welcome screen.
 Click the 'Get Started' button to find the main screen.
 The Welcome screen is only displayed once.

-*If your browser does not support localStorage, you will see that screen every time you start.
-Also, all stored bounties will be tracked in the application.*

 ### Creating Bounties